hieuimba/Lichess-Spark-DataPipeline/README.md

 This project is a data pipeline designed to extract and parse monthly chess games from the Lichess database.

 Lichess is a popular online chess platform where millions of chess games are played every day.
-Each month, these games are compiled and published on the Lichess database for public use, making them a great data source for chess-related projects.
-However, extracting and processing this large dataset of chess games can be difficult due to some key challenges:
+Each month, these games are compiled and published for free on the Lichess database, making them a great data source for chess-related projects.
+However, extracting and processing this dataset in bulk can be challenging due to two key reasons:

-- Parsing: Extracting all the chess games from a large PGN (Portable Game Notation) file is very time-consuming
-- Storage and Access: The PGN file format makes it difficult to efficiently store and access individual chess games
-- Transformations: Applying custom filters and aggregations at scale adds another layer of difficulty.
+- The PGN format: The Portable Game Notation format doesn't allow for filtering or aggregations meaning the games need to be parsed and indexed before they can be accessed.

+- Size: Each monthly file from the database contains up to 100 million games which is about 350GB when decompressed.
+Processing files of this size can be time-consuming and expensive using traditional methods like Python.

 This data pipeline aims to address these issues by providing the following features:

-- Automated processing of monthly data files using an Azure-based serverless architecture.
+- Automated Processing: Monthly data files are processed automatically using a serverless architecture.
-- Efficient extraction and parsing of large volumes of chess games using Spark Databricks.
-The current processing time is about 60 minutes for 100 million games (one month's worth of data).
+- Efficient Parsing: Large volumes of chess games are parsed efficiently using Spark, with a current processing time of about 60 minutes for 100 million games (one month's worth of data)
-- Storage of parsed games in Parquet format, optimizing for storage and retrieval
+- Optimized Storage: Parsed games are stored in Parquet format, optimizing both storage and retrieval.
-- Fully customizable filtering and aggregation capabilities using Spark.
+- Customizable Transformations: The pipeline allows fully customizable transformation capabilities at scale like filtering and aggregation using Spark.

 This solution streamlines the handling of Lichess's monthly data files, making the data more accessible and manageable for developers and researchers.